-Every holder of an on-licence must display a copy of the licence, showing the conditions, in the interior of the premises where it can be easily read by people entering the premises.
-The licensee is also required to display, at each principal entrance, a sign where it can be easily read on the exterior of the premises, showing the ordinary hours of business during which the premises are open for the sale of alcohol (or for the consumption of alcohol at a BYO endorsed restaurant).
+Every holder of an off-licence must display a copy of the licence, showing the conditions, in the interior of the premises where it can be easily read by people entering the premises.
+The licensee is also required to display, at each principal entrance, a sign where it can be easily read on the exterior of the premises, showing the ordinary hours of business during which the premises are open for the sale of alcohol.